 ERA will make sure that selective waste collection remains widely available in offices and common areas of the current building and undertakes to provide for the same in the new building.
 In the form of internal communication, ERA will raise awareness among its staff about these recycling arrangements.
 Moreover, ERA has a partner to recycle decommissioned IT equipment.

-Action Target Coordinator Provide Ecocup to visitors and stop using paper cup Q4 2025 MARS/SAC

-A.7.7.
-Reduction of office space
+Action Target Coordinator Provide Ecocup to o visitors and stop using paper cup Q4 2025 MARS/SAC List of actions: B.7.7 Reduction of office space Ø,

 Action Target Coordinator Teleworking rules, including clear criteria for requesting full time presence on premises, depending on the service needs in line with COM reg.
-RSU/HR Flexible office arrangement in the new building Discontinue Lille office rental when the current contract expires in line with new HQ project RSU/FM
+RSU/HR Flexible office arrangement in the new building in line with new HQ RSU/FM Discontinue Lille office rental when the current contract expires project NOU/FIVI

-A.7.8.
-Use of available green space, greening of the offices
+B.7.8 Use of available green space, greening of the offices

-Action Target Coordinator Design in the new building: planting native and high CO2 conversion capacity plants, installing vertical garden Propagation of indoor vertical gardens in the new building in line with new HQ project RSU/FM
+Action Target Coordinator Design in the new building: planting native and high CO 2 conversion capacity plants, installing vertical garden RSU/FM